Lecture Notes in Cosmology: The Scalar-Vector-Tensor decomposition

-Thanks to gauge freedom we can set any 4 components of the metric to zero.
+Thanks to gauge freedom, we can set any 4 perturbed components of the metric to zero.
 There are two particularly useful choices: the synchronous gauge and the Newtonian gauge.

-\paragraph{Synchronous gauge.} This is realised by the choice: Note that $\hat{w}_i = 0$ means that both the scalar and the vector part of $w_i$ are being set to zero.
+\paragraph{Synchronous gauge.} This is realized by the choice: Note that $\hat{w}_i = 0$ means that both the scalar and vector parts of $w_i$ are set to zero.
 Using the transformations found in the previous subsection, we find:

-This must be interpreted as a system of equations for the unknowns $\alpha$, $\beta$ and $\epsilon_i$, i.e. from a generic gauge we want to know which transformations we have to perform in order to go to the synchronous gauge.
-We have 4 equation for 4 unknowns, so we expect to determine a single solution.
-However, the above equations are differential and this implies the following:
+This must be interpreted as a system of equations for the unknowns $\alpha$, $\beta$, and $\epsilon_i$.
+That is, from a generic gauge, we want to know which transformations we have to perform in order to go to the synchronous gauge.
+We have 4 equations for 4 unknowns, so we expect to determine a single solution.
+However, the above equations are differential, and this implies the following:

-Since we have only time derivatives, the integrations give rise to purely space-dependent functions, which we have called $f$, $g$ and $h$ here, and which are \textbf{spurious gauge modes}. \paragraph{Newtonian gauge.} This is realised by the choice: Using the transformations found in the previous subsection, we find:
+Since we have only time derivatives, the integrations give rise to purely space-dependent functions, which we have called $f$, $g$, and $h_i$ here, and which are \textbf{spurious gauge modes}. \paragraph{Newtonian gauge.} This is realized by the choice: Using the transformations found in the previous subsection, we find:

-It easy to see that the second and the third equation are algebraic and determine $\beta$ and $\epsilon_i$.
+The second and third equations are algebraic and determine $\beta$ and $\epsilon_i$.
 Substituting the solution for $\beta$ into the first equation, we then find $\alpha$.
-There is no integration to perform, therefore no spurious gauge mode appears.
+There is no integration to perform; therefore, no spurious gauge mode appears.

+The literature is mostly concerned with scalar cosmological perturbations, and the Newtonian gauge is simply defined as $\hat{w} = 0$ and $\hat{\mu} = 0$.
+We have added the condition $\hat{\chi}^\perp_{ij} = 0$ here to make the vector perturbations of the spatial part of the metric vanish.
+With this choice, as shown above, there is no integration to perform for finding $\alpha$ and $\beta$, and thus, no spurious gauge modes arise.